HCA-Healthcare/elixir-hl7/README.md

 > For now, the two systems can exchange data when needed.
 > See [here](./HL7.html#module-migrating-from-hl7-message-and-hl7-query) for details!

+## History

+We originally downloaded the HL7 specifications and generated structs to represent all possible message variants.
+Unfortunately, thousands of vendors and hospitals do NOT actually follow these specifications.
+It turned out to be a fool's errand.

+We then created a library designed to loosely parse and manipulate HL7 documents.
+This worked quite well, but as it took inspiration from jQuery and D3js, it did not mesh well with canonical Elixir.

+This is the third approach to this library.
+We've attempted to hew closely to the HL7 business domain terminology while also simplifying the API such that its data structures are more compatible with core Elixir modules like Map and Enum.

 ## Installation

 Add this library to your mix.exs file.